About

 Doing over reading

-Core features work without paying.
-Enhanced adds deeper analytics for people who want more — without taking anything away from the basics.
+Core features work at $0.
+Enhanced adds richer analytics for people who want more — without taking anything away from Basic.

 Made in Vancouver, Canada

-We're building from Vancouver, BC—where mountains meet the ocean and the pace of life encourages mindful living and balance.
+Built from Vancouver, BC — where mountains meet the ocean and the pace of life encourages balance.